oneconcern/datamon/docs/usage/datamon_bundle_list_files.md

 ### Options inherited from parent commands

 ```
       --config string     Set the config backend store to use (bucket name: do not set the scheme, e.g. 'gs://')
       --context string    Set the context for datamon (default "dev")
+      --loglevel string   The logging level.
+Levels by increasing order of verbosity: none, error, warn, info, debug (default "info")
       --upgrade           Upgrades the current version then carries on with the specified command
 ```

 ### SEE ALSO